Logan289/ScreenTimeBruteForce/README.md

 ### How to Use
-1.Make sure to use Itunes to back up the ios device to Computer
+1. Make sure to use Itunes to back up the ios device to Computer

 2. Run ioscrack.py
 ```python